Architecture Overview¶

 Parses .wind files, validates machine/layer constraints, produces command sequences. |

-PlanOptions governs verbosity and dialect selection. |
+PlanOptions governs verbosity and optional advanced dialect override. |

 fiberpath.geometry |